OpenRTMFP/ArcusNode/README.md

 .P2SKeepalive
   Type: Integer, milliseconds
   Default: 60000
-  The timeout before the server sends a keepalive message to the client.
+  The timeout before the server sends a keepalive command to the client.
   Should be less then connectionTimeout.

 .maxP2SKeepalive